HarleyB123/blog.harleybates.co.uk/content/blog/azure-storage-diagnostic-settings/index.md

 ---
 title: Deploying Azure Diagnostic Settings for Storage Everywhere
 date: "2021-04-01T08:33:00.000Z"
-description: "Enable Azure Diagnostic Settings for Storage Accounts everywhere at the Blob, File, Queue, Table and Account level!
+description: "Enable Azure Diagnostic Settings for Storage Accounts everywhere at the Blob, File, Queue, Table and Account level!"
 ---

 Azure have recently announced a new way to enable [diagnostic settings for storage accounts](https://docs.microsoft.com/en-us/azure/storage/blobs/monitor-blob-storage?tabs=azure-portal).
 For anyone that has used the Classic version of diagnostic settings (where you are given a ```$logs``` file) - you'll share the same fear as me in that finding what you want from the logs is tricky at the best of times.